WebRTC-Thesis-Unina/RTC_Attacks/1_2_sip_spoofing_dos_freeswitch/README.md

 ```bash
 python3 dos-sipflood.py <IP_VM>
 ```
 The effect can be observed by monitoring the container statistics using `docker stats`.
-The memory limit is reached first, after which the container eventually terminates.
+The memory limit is reached first, after which the container terminates.